alcl2000/PP1-Amy-Lewis/README.md

 Some of the colours used in this project did not score highly enough in acessibility testers for contratst, so different colours were used instead.
 ![acessibility tester showing a warning over text saying 'order' the text is a light pink, with a brown background](assets/content/readme/acess-testing.jpg)
 ## Bug fixes
 The footer on pages with less content (ie the Thank You page) does not always stick to the bottom of the screen, often creating quite a large gap between content and the footer.
-This was resolved by adding the properties 'fixed bottom' to the footer, and in the appropriate media queries
+This was resolved by adding the property of 'fixed' to the footer, and in the appropriate media queries.

 While not a bug, intially the hero image for the order page was too large a file size and was causing lags when opening the page on mobile, this was solved by compressing the image to decrease loading times and to make the site more responsive.

+Html validation showed several errors in the HTML code of various pages, these inlcuded:
+- The menu page containing a mixed up closing div tag and closing ul tag
+- The index page contained 2 elemments with the same id tag, this tage was changed to solve any discrepancies
+- The order page's date input was rectified to remove an invalid attribute tag
 ## Deployment
 Deployment of this project is done through GitHub pages, a cloud-based web hosting service, which will allow for changes to be made to the website post-deployment, in order to update menus and other details.
 The code is hosted through Github, allowing people to clone the project if desired.